CNC Programming | What is CNC Programming? | Autodesk

 M-codes (or machine codes) are used to control different modes or functions within the machine (for example turning coolant on, loading a cutter into the spindle, activating the spindle and turning it clockwise, or controlling whether the machine should position itself using absolute or incremental mode).

-The length of a CNC programme will vary depending on the component that is being machined.
-As an example, a simple programme that drills a few holes into a component may only be a few lines of code, it may be a few kilobytes in size, and will probably take a few seconds to generate within your chosen CAM software.
-As the size and complexity of a part increases, the CNC programme needed to make it will correspondingly increase in size and the time needed to both calculate it and execute it on a CNC machine.
+The length of a CNC program will vary depending on the component that is being machined.
+As an example, a simple program that drills a few holes into a component may only be a few lines of code, it may be a few kilobytes in size and will probably take a few seconds to generate within your chosen CAM software.
+As the size and complexity of a part increases, the CNC program needed to make it will correspondingly increase in size and the time needed to both calculate it and execute it on a CNC machine.